wpshopify/docs/js/filters/storefront.md

-# JavaScript Filters: Storefront
+# Storefront JavaScript Filters

-Please first read our [Getting started with JavaScript Hooks](guides/javascript-hooks.md) guide.
+You may want to read our [Getting started with JavaScript Hooks](guides/javascript-hooks.md) guide first.

 ## `default.storefront.tags.heading`